Estimated reading time: 6 minutes

 - Do not take sides: This is the worst thing a leader can do.
 It would help if you stayed on neutral grounds at all times.
 Your role is to address the conflict from each end and resolve it the best you can, with no party getting the upper hand.

-One of the best ways to understand how to resolve the conflict is through examples.
+One of the best ways to resolve the conflict is through examples.
 Let me put some cases in perspective.

 One usually would encounter three basic types of conflicts as a boss.

 There is a situation where an employee has a bone to pick with the boss.
 And this type of clash usually arises when the person in authority has little to no faith in their skill and ability.
 This type of low trust from the boss induces a sense of frustration and disappointment that eventually erupts into a fight or an argument.

 Moreover, the bosses that engage in micromanagement and consistently place the employee under some form of criticism will face the employee’s wrath.
 Another reason that can add to boss-employee conflict is being overlooked for justified promotion or lack of transparency from the management side.